The heart of a hero stands the test of

 the Avondale Fire Department to train additional instructors in “Community

 Risk Reduction”.
+Fire

 work in safety, fire prevention and public education is an area that often goes